Pyrdacor/Ambermoon/FileSpecs/Characters.md

 ## Learned spells

 Note that learned spells are stored a bit strange (with 1 bit offset).
 The lowest bit is always 0 (not used).
 Bit 1 is then used for spell 1, bit 2 for spell 2, etc. I guess the spell index 0 was also a valid value in the original (namely "no spell") and could theoretically be stored as bit 0.

+## Bonus spell damage

+In **Ambermoon Advanced** the 10th attribute grants bonus damage to spells of the 4 elements earth, wind, fire and water.
+The "current value" specifies the minimum damage bonus and the "max value" specifies the maximum damage bonus.
+The other two values are ignored.

+The total minimum damage is: spell min damage + minimum bonus damage.
+The total maximum damage is: spell max damage + minimum bonus damage + maximum bonus damage.

+Other bonusses like the elemental, level and intelligence bonus are applied afterwards so that the plain damage bonus given here increases the base damage range.